 Whether you sell photos or give them away, you'll need to make sure that every guest will receive a standard set of quality photos.
 For this reason, it's important that the photos of your activity are embedded in the activity itself and not an add-on, after thought, or option that you fit in if you can.

-With a properly planned photo marketing service you can make sure that every guest gets that great photo for their next profile picture.
+With a properly planned photo marketing strategy, you can make sure that every guest gets that great photo for their next profile picture.

 Ready to learn more?

-Start with our 5 Foundations of Every Photo Marketing Service to learn more about how to do it the right way, instead of learning the hard way.
+Start with our 5 Foundations of Every Photo Marketing Service to learn more about how to do it the right way, instead of learning the hard way, and book a demo with us to learn how our innovative photo marketing platform works.